barbecuesteve/api-governance/README.md

 	});
 </script>

-Over a decade of consulting, I've seen the same API governance problems at 50+ companies: teams rebuilding the same capabilities, outages that take hours because nobody knows the dependencies, compliance scrambles with no audit trail, APIs that no one dares shut down because usage is invisible.

-I’ve also seen one organization get remarkably close to solving this at scale.
-Their approach combined software, process, and culture into a functioning governance ecosystem—assembled over years, imperfect in places, but effective in practice.
-Most importantly, it proved that near-complete visibility and consistent API management is achievable in a large, complex enterprise.

-This framework distills those lessons into first principles: what works, why it works, and how to implement a comprehensive API governance platform without a decade of iteration.
+Over 15+ years, I've seen API governance fail at dozens of organizations.
+Capital One came closest to solving it—they had registry, gateway, and auditing components that actually worked at scale.

+As a team lead managing a dozen APIs in their system, I experienced both what worked (visibility, discoverability, enforced patterns) and what didn't (individual vs. team ownership, manual consumer management, weak deprecation support).
+Bumping into their system daily, combined with seeing this problem everywhere for a decade, made the ideal solution suddenly obvious.

+This framework takes Capital One's working components and addresses the gaps I experienced firsthand.
+It's the system I wish I'd had as an API producer.

-I would love the opportunity to build this properly, either as a product or for an organization ready to solve this problem systematically.
+I'm looking to build this, either as a product or for an organization ready to solve API governance systematically.

 [Steve Sparks](resume.pdf)
+Founder/Architect, Accucast (acquired by PGi, 2006)
-November 2025
+Most recently: Engineering Lead, Capital One (2024) November 2025

 This document provides a high-level overview of API governance for Directors, VPs, and CTOs, covering both technical and organizational components.
 For executive context on why this matters to your organization, see the [this summary](exec-summary.md).
 For detailed technical specifications, see the [technical implementation plan](technical-design.md).